How to successfully use forms in lead marketing

 You could also create a separate landing page for these digital assets.
 It will make it easier for people to download them.
 Regarding the landing page, it should be straightforward, easy to navigate, and easy to understand.

 2. Event registrations

 There are different types of events you could host, both offline and online, but nowadays, webinars are probably the most popular.
-They offer direct user engagement, which means that people can listen to your presentation, and interact with you in real-time.
+They offer direct user engagement, meaning people can listen to your presentation and interact with you in real-time.

 A webinar is a type of content you should definitely lock, especially given its complexity.
 Make sure that you offer some information about what the webinar will include, so people will know what to expect.
 A webinar is a great way of convincing the audience regarding the importance of your product, so good luck.